KDCinfo/dataflow/data_clump_flow_app/README_releases_todo_bugs.md

 - [X] Restricted clump edit form `textarea` resizing to vertical.
 - [X] Tweaked wording in, and added an 'external link' svg icon to 'empty-page.htmlh'.
+- [X] Added hovers to clump 'edit' and 'delete' icons.